 The policies defined in this SFR are enforced dynamically, each time an operation is performed.
-Nevertheless, those verifications may be redundant with the ones made statically by the off-card verifier, during the a"plet verification "tage.
+Nevertheless, those verifications may be redundant with the ones made statically by the off-card verifier, during the applet verification stage.

 FMT_MSA.1/RV_Stack Management of security attributes

->

-141 209

-FMT_MSA.1.1/RV_Stack The TSF shall enforce the Stack Access Control SFP to restrict the ability to modify the security attributes Current Frame Context and Stack Pointer to t"e Java Card VM (S."CVM).
+FMT_MSA.1.1/RV_Stack The TSF shall enforce the Stack Access Control SFP to restrict the ability to modify the security attributes Current Frame Context and Stack Pointer to the Java Card VM (S."CVM).